eboutili/splunk_hec/edb2.md

 Click `Select` then `Select Source Type`

-- Enter: `puppet:summary`

-- Type: puppet:summary
+Click `Review` and check for typos.
+Click `Submit`

 A new token is generated.
-You'll copy this the the Puppet Master later
+(You'll copy this to the Puppet Master later.)

 Install splunk_hec module in Puppet environment and configure with the HEC token and Splunk Server
 ------------
 Log into the Puppet Master: `https://<your-master-ip>`

-(allow the unsigned certificate if prompted)
+(Since this is a temporary server/IP, you may have to click through a security certificate warning)

 Browse to the Master configuration tab:
+- Login/Password: admin/puppetlabs

+Select Classification in the left sidebar.

 `Classification -> <Expand the Master Group (click the + sign)> -> Configuration`

+Expand the PE Infrastructure group (click the + sign)

+Click `Master` and go to the `Configuration` tab

-Create a new class:
+Under `Classes`, add a new class called `splunk_hec`

-`splunk_hec`
+Click `Add Class`

 Define two parameters: (leave the others undefined)
 - server: localhost